leaurix/ALU/README.md

 # Arithmetic Logic Unit

-# Implementation of ALU that can perform basic arithmetic and logical operations, such as
-addition, subtraction, AND, OR, and NOT.
+# Implementation of ALU that can perform basic arithmetic and logical operations, such asaddition, subtraction, AND, OR, and NOT.